FelipePardim/happy/README.md

 >># Start the API server
 >>$ expo start
 >>
->> # Connect your IOS or Android device to the expo server, or run in a emulator;
+>> # Connect your iPhone or Android device to the expo server, or run in your prefered emulator;
 >>```
 >
 ---